PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 This "complication" is done to be able to extend attributes with additional functionality that is often needed and can offer significant speed-up of processing.
 For example, sample attributes carry a list of there unique values.
-This list is only computed once (when first requested) and can subsequently be accessed directly without repeated and expensive searches:
+This list is only computed once (upon first request) and can subsequently be accessed directly without repeated and expensive searches:

   >>> ds.sa['some_attr'].unique
   array([0, 1, 3])

-However, for most interactive use of PyMVPA this type of attribute access is relatively complicated (too much typing), therefore collections offer direct attribute access by name:
+However, for most interactive uses of PyMVPA this type of access to attribute's `.value` is relatively cumbersome (too much typing), therefore collections offer direct attribute access by name:

   >>> ds.sa.some_attr